jageshmaharjan/BERT_Service/README.md

-## THIS IS A REPLICA COPY FROM bert-as-service by Han Xiao, that uses the pre-trained model from BERT from google-research
+## THIS IS A REPLICA COPY FROM bert-as-service by Han Xiao, that uses the pre-trained model from BERT  google-research

 # bert-as-service